Nameo91/Spybook-the-incredibles/README.md

 # Description

-Our JavaSCript application allows superheroes to:
+Our user story:

-Sign-up to the platform with their own display picture.
+- Users can sign-up to the platform with their own display picture.
-Log in and sign out of the platform.
+- Users can log in and sign out of the platform.
-Post their thoughts and share images with other spybook users.
+- Users can post their thoughts and share images with other spybook users.
-Comment on their own and other user's posts.
+- Usres can comment on their own and other user's posts.
-Like their own and other user's posts.
+- Users can like their own and other user's posts.

 A significant part of this challenge was to familiarise ourselves with an existing codebase.
 We debugged the original codebase and implemented a number of new features, replicating some of Facebook's functionality, including posts, comments, likes and the ability to upload images.

 # Technologies

+Our application was written with JavaScript, CSS and JSX.
 Here's an overview of the technologies we used to build our application.

 ### **M** is for MongoDB
 [MongoDB](https://www.mongodb.com/) is a _NoSQL_ database program that stores data in collections of JSON-like structures, rather than in tables.
 The application interracts with MongoDB using a tool called Mongoose.